Eenie Meenie: Music video

 The music video was filmed on March 30, 2010, in Beverly Hills, California, and was directed by Ray Kay, director of Bieber's "Baby" video.
 On the topic of choosing the lead girl, Kingston told MTV News, "I picked the main girl, basically, because Justin is 16 and I'm 20 years old, so it had to be a girl that fit the both of us, because in the video and song, she's trying to play the both of us.
 So there had to be a contrast.
 She fit it perfectly."
 Additionally, Kingston explained the plot of the video to Rap-Up, commenting, "The video is basically about this girl trying to play both of us and at the end... we end up both at the same place at one time, and she's left with a stupid look on her face."
-Appearances are made by Bieber's friend, Christian Beadles, as well as rapper Lil Romeo and singer/actress Jasmine Villegas, whose appearance further fuelled media speculation Villegas and Bieber were romantically involved after a previous appearance in his music video for 'Baby'.
+Appearances are made by Bieber's friend, Christian Beadles, as well as rapper Romeo and singer/actress Jasmine Villegas, whose appearance further fueled media speculation Villegas and Bieber were romantically involved after a previous appearance in his music video for 'Baby'.
 Jocelyn Vena of MTV News reviewed the video, "Here's the play-by-play: While Kingston and the lady in question are flirting out on the deck, Bieber is chilling inside.
 But, wait — there she is flirting with Bieber while Kingston is hanging out, wondering where she went.
 The fickle girl eventually leaves Bieber to chill with Kingston, and then — boom — there she is with Bieber again.
 And, well, you get it.
 Of course, the 'eenie-meenie-miny-moe lover' eventually gets caught.
 While she's chatting up Kingston, along comes Bieber, and her game is blown.
 The dudes are cool with it.
 Well, they're not cool with her playing them, but they seem to remain friends despite both going for the same girl."
-As of August 2022, the music video on YouTube has over 558 million views.
+As of November 2024, the music video on YouTube has over 738 million views.